Frequently Asked Questions

 What if I want to meet with a particular counselor?

 We will try to accommodate your requests for seeing a specific counselor or a counselor of a particular gender.
 However, you may have to wait longer for an appointment than you would if you were willing to meet with the first counselor available.
-Since the counselor you see for the intake session is not often the person you will see for counseling, we recommend that you meet with the first available counselor for the intake session so you can begin the process of getting help.
-After the intake we can try to honor your request in scheduling your counseling appointment.
+Since the counselor you see for the initial assessment session is not often the person you will see for counseling, we recommend that you meet with the first available counselor for the initial assessment so you can begin the process of getting help.
+After the initial assessment session, we can try to honor your counselor preference in scheduling your next appointment.

 What if I want to change counselors?

 We understand that sometimes you may not feel comfortable talking with a particular counselor.
 Counselors are people with unique personalities like anyone else, and sometimes you and the counselor are just not a good match.
 We would much rather you change counselors than stop coming to counseling altogether if you have not gotten help with your problem.
 We think it is best if you talk directly with your counselor and let them know you would like to change counselors.
 We do not get angry or offended when students want to change counselors, though we do often find it is helpful to talk about the reasons you want to change.
 If it is too difficult to make that request with the counselor you have already met with, just let the receptionist know that you'd like to make a first appointment with a different counselor.
-You will be asked to speak to the counselor on call at that time, who will be happy to accommodate you.
+You will be asked to speak to an on-call counselor (not the counselor you wish to switch from) who will be happy to work with you to understand and make this change.

 How "bad" should I feel before I go for counseling?